Industry: Materials Manufacturing

 Terex Corporation achieved revenue of $5,205.00 million in 2010 but posted a loss of $-398.40 million.

 The company's ranking in 2010 was a decline from 2009 when it was ranked 275th on the Fortune 500.
 The Previous ranking was based on its 2009 revenue of $9,890 million (a change of -4 million compared to 2010) and profits of $72 million (a change of -470 million compared to 2010).

 Another point of view

-To many investors, profits are more important than the revenue a company earns.
-If the Fortune 500 was ranked by profits instead of revenue then SPX Corporation would be ranked 389th rather than 427th due to its profits of $32 in 2010.
+To many investors, profits are more important than revenue a company earns, If the Fortune 500 was ranked by profits instead of revenue then Terex Corporation would be ranked 445th rather than 402nd due to the fact it made a loss of $-398 million in 2010.

 * US$ Million

 - Contact Details